Skip to main content

 docker history nginx

-β€’ useful for debugging image bloat.
+β€’ the go-to tool for diagnosing image bloat.

 docker save